zwang695/alexa-skills-list/skills/B01DVRYVYE/README.md

 Next Train for Caltrain skill.

 Never miss the next train again!
-Just ask Alexa when is the next train and that’s all!
+Just ask Alexa when is the next train and that?s all!

 ***